Oct 21, 2015

 - Mobile dispatch systems that notify potential rescuers of a nearby presumed cardiac arrest can improve the rate of bystander CPR and shorten the time to first chest compressions.
 Communities may want to consider this service to improve the Chain of Survival.

 Every 5 years the AHA updates their guidelines, and some of the updates are more radical than others.
-This update just so happens to be a relatively subtle one – by design.
+The 2015 update just so happens to be a relatively subtle one – by design.
 When to release more extensive updates and when to merely refine is not done by a predetermined schedule, but rather through an extensive process involving thousands of people.
-Meaning, the AHA does not plan on making big changes during 2020 update only because the 2015 update didn’t involve as much.
-Instead, as they did with this update and every previous update before, they will hold an extensive evaluation process will all types of contributing knowledge, ranging from resuscitation experts to medical publications, to make the most educated decisions possible.

 For more information on the 2015 AHA Guidelines for CPR and ECC, see here.